-In spacing and doubling options, we were keeping the root note of any chord unaltered.
+In spacing and doubling options, we kept the root note of any chord unaltered.
 Inversion is a voicing in which the bass note of the chord is changed to the other notes in the chord.
-A triad has three notes so that it can have two inversions, the 1st, and 2nd inversion.
-Though some musicians call the root position chord also the root inversion.
+A triad has three notes so that it can have two inversions, the 1st and 2nd inversion.
+However, some musicians call the root position chord also the root inversion.

 To create the first inversion, you need to shift the lowest note of the chord one octave higher.
 Similarly, the second inversion is created by shifting the 1st and the 3rd (interval) note up by one octave.